chrishinds/pseudonymiser-pipeline-demo/README.md

       disease: string
 ```
 The next section defines parameters for connection to the external services used by the pipeline, including Kafka and DeltaLake.
-A number of values are left for definition from environment variables, especially where values are the remit of devops
+A number of keys are defined in environment variables, especially where values are the remit of devops
 (these are filled out in [docker-compose.yml](docker-compose.yml)).
 ```yaml
 connectors: